Charger1423jr/ASE285-HW6/documents/userManual.md

 2. Wait for the test to complete, and see the outcome of the two files.
 If both pass, test was successful.

 ### Generate Encrypted Passwords
-1. In your terminal, `cd` to the location of the files.
+1. In your terminal, `cd` to `ASE285-HW6/code` where the `/src` folder is located.
+2. Ensure your `.env` folder is present here and has the correct MongoDB link listed for `MONGO_URI`
-2. run command `node src/makepassword.js` to take input of password.txt.
+3. run command `node src/makepassword.js` to take input of password.txt.
 This information will be sent to your created MongoDB Cluster, if linked properly.
 Expected Output: `Data uploaded to MongoDB.`

 ### Verify Credentials